Why should I choose Purdue?

 - Step 1 - Screening: confirming all minimum admission requirements are successfully met

-- Step 3 - Second Pass: remaining department faculty member determines and shares recommendation status to the Graduate School
+- Step 3 - Second Pass: remaining department faculty determines and shares recommendation status to the Graduate School

 - Step 4 - Final Recommendation: Graduate School reviews admission materials and determines admission status